 A grade of AU will be assigned for audited courses, and audited courses do not count toward fulfillment of any degree requirements.
 The deadline for changing from credit to audit or vice-versa is the close of business on the last day of late registration.
 After that time, a student may not change the status of his or her enrollment.
 Classes for audit count in total hours to determine fees owed but do not count toward full-time status.

-To qualify for an honors option course, a student must be admitted to the university honors college or have a cumulative GPA of 3.0 and permission from the department head offering the course.
-To register for an honors option, a student must register in the Assistant Registrar's Office.
+To qualify for an honors option course, a student must be admitted to the University honors college or have a cumulative GPA of 3.0 and permission from the department head offering the course.
+To register for an honors option, a student must see the director of Honors College.